Last updated on 17 February 2022

 In 2021 we launched the Trustee Recruitment Cycle to help charities diversify their boards and recruit in a more inclusive way.
 It weaves equity, diversity and inclusion throughout the cycle, and through all the resources which include case studies, templates and guidance

 In order to build on the learnings from our training sessions and workshop, we have established a core working group, comprised of 7 staff and trustees, to take forward our EDI strategy.
-The working group’s action plan is designed to focus on the steps needed to embed EDI into our internal culture and external services, and for the first six months (to April 2022) includes:
+The working group’s action plan is designed to focus on the steps needed to embed EDI into our internal culture and external services.

-VISION; creation of our D&I vision, values, and theory/theories of change, and the core language needed to communicate this consistently across our internal and external platforms
+Create the core language needed to communicate our D&I vision, values, and theory/theories of change consistently across our internal and external platforms.

 Building an inclusive culture

 - Update of our EDI policy, to incorporate refreshed language and vision.

 - Update our internal complaints procedure, with consideration to discrimination and areas like grievance, bullying, whistleblowing.

 Iterating the Trustee Recruitment Cycle, including updates to our content and case studies.

 This is a living action plan which will evolve and develop as we do.
 We commit to reviewing our EDI approach on a regular basis and to sharing updates on our progress each step of the way.